Frederik Christian Adeler: Awards

 On 8 September, Adeler was awarded the title of justitsråd.
 On 7 January 1700, he was promoted to etatsråd.
 On 6 September 1713, he was appointed Geheimeraad.
 On 26 October 1712, he was created a Knight of the Order of the Dannebrog.

 Personal life

 Henriette Margarethe von Lente (1676 - 1703).

 On 20 September 1794, he was married to Henriette Margrete Lente.
-She was a daughter of øøgeheimeraad Johan Hugo Lente and Hustru Margrete von Bornefeldt.
+She was a daughter of øøgeheimeraad Johan Hugo Lente and Margrete von Bornefeldt.

 In 1721, he retired from his public offices due to poor health.
 He died on 19 April 1726.
 He was buried in Our Lady's Church.

 He had seven children.
 His three eldest sons died without issue.
 Dragsholm was therefore passed to their younger brother, Frederik Adeler, who also owned Algestrup in Føllenslev Parish.
 A fourth brother, Theodor Adeler, who owned Lykkesholm Manor on Funen, served as county governor of Nyborg and Tranekær counties.
 Their sister Charlotte Amalie Amalia Adeler (1703 – 1724) was married to Lars Benzon.